JimLynchCodes/webinar-episode-1-code-challenge-solution/README.md

 }
 ```

-Let's rerun the tests, and we can see they now fail for a new reason (hey, it's progress!)
+Then we rerun the tests, and we can see they now fail for a new reason. (hey, it's progress!)

 ```
  4 passing (445ms)